dimitri-nicolo/calico/v2.0/usage/configuration/mtu.md

 CNI, which is used by Kubernetes and the Mesos Unified Containerizer, supports configuring the MTU through the CNI configuration file.

-The user will also want to configure {{site.prodname}}'s IP-in-IP interface MTU when IP-in-IP is enabled on the cluster.
+The user will also want to configure {{site.tseeprodname}}'s IP-in-IP interface MTU when IP-in-IP is enabled on the cluster.
 Refer to the MTU table at the top of the page to choose the value that matches your environment.